Religion at One with Science

-9. Release of all non-violent offenders from federal and state prisons, with savings used for treatment for substance abuse.
+9. Release of all non-violent offenders from federal and state prisons, with savings used in treatment of substance abuse.

 10. Income tax, capital gains tax, estate tax, and corporate tax on rich and their investments, to finance social programs.

-11. Tariffs imposed on any business opposing or avoiding these solutions or similar solutions in other countries.
+11. Tariffs imposed on businesses opposing or avoiding these solutions or similar solutions in other countries.

 12. Elimination of veto power by permanent members of United Nations Security Council.